 Applicants can begin the online application process at: https://graduateschool.vt.edu/admissions/how-to-apply.html

-TOEFL scores (if applicable) AND unofficial transcripts must be received by the Graduate School before the application is considered complete.
+TOEFL or IELTS scores (if applicable) AND unofficial transcripts must be received by the Graduate School before the application is considered complete.
+Unofficial transcripts are required even for applicants holding other degrees from Virginia Tech.

 Graduate Student Orientation